Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Start Protecting What Matters Most to You

-An American Family Insurance agent is a great resource to use for any other questions you may have about renters insurance.
-In the meantime, you can check out our renters insurance coverage page or other common FAQs about renters insurance to really get savvy about safeguarding your humble abode.
+Head to our Renters and Apartment Resource Hub to find out more about renters insurance and tips for renters.
+Plus, an American Family Insurance agent is a great resource to use for any other questions you may have about renters insurance.
+You can also check out these common FAQs about renters insurance to really get savvy about safeguarding your humble abode.

-*The average customer who bundles can save these discounts on each policy.
-Discounts may vary by state, property, policy form and company underwriting the auto policy.
+*Customers who bundle auto and renters policies may save up to 5% on both policies together (as of January 2022).
+Discounts may vary by state, property, policy form and company underwriting the auto and/or property policy.
 Discounts may not apply to all coverages on an auto or property policy.

 Related Topics: Renters